 In general, the objective during the unloading process is to unload cargo safely and efficiently.

-Part of this process includes checking seals, recording temperature data (in the case of perishable goods), and validating the booking reference.
+This process includes checking seals, recording temperature data (in the case of perishable goods), and validating the booking reference.
 Once this is completed, assign a bay and start the unloading process.

 When unloading palletized cargo, keep in mind not only speed but safety.

-If a forklift is used in this process, receiving personnel must ensure the truck is properly docked and emergency brakes are on so that the trailer can handle the weight and container integrity is not compromised.
+If a forklift is used in this process, receiving personnel must ensure the truck is properly docked, and emergency brakes are on so that the trailer can handle the weight and container integrity is not compromised.

 Verification

-The final step in the receiving process is to conduct a standard verification process that includes checking of quantity received, description of goods, product code, and condition of cargo – whether damaged or not.
+The final step in the receiving process is to conduct a standard verification process that includes checking the quantity received, description of goods, product code, and condition of cargo – whether damaged or not.

 In other cases, it might be necessary to conduct a more advanced verification that entails checking for cargo’s weight, dimensions, temperature, batch/lot number and serial code.